jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 As you can see, the action expects (nay, requires!) a `build-flavor` input to line up with `build.sh`'s expected parameter.
 The action will run in Docker using the image defined in the local `Dockerfile`, and will pass `${{ inputs.build-flavor }}` as the sole argument to that image.

-And that brings us to the workflow which will tie all of this together.
+Alright, let's tie it all together with the automation workflow now.

 #### The Workflow
-The workflow is defined as another bit of YAML in `.github/workflows/build.yml`.
-It starts simply enough with a name and a declaration of when the workflow should be executed.
+The workflow is defined in `.github/workflows/build.yml`.
+It starts simply enough with a name and an explanation of when the workflow should be executed.

 ```yaml
 # torchlight! {"lineNumbers":true}